-To ensure the highest level of data protection when using a software-as-a-service (SaaS) application to manage stakeholder information, consideration must be paid to three components of security: the user, the network, and the application.
+To ensure the highest level of data protection when using a software-as-a-service (SaaS) application to manage stakeholder information, it’s important to pay attention to three components of security: the user, the network, and the application.

 The user must adhere to established protocols, the data centre must meet high security standards and perform high-level testing and security audits, and the application must be built in such a way as to guarantee encrypted data transfer and make it easy for the users to adhere to best-practices.

-The following is an overview of the three components, and best practices for each.
+Take a look at this overview of the three security components, and best practices for each.

 How secure are the people using the system?